-- Assignments and assignment solutions will be posted on LEARN. - Lecture notes ARE NOT posted, and are not available from the instructor.
+- Assignments and assignment solutions will be posted on LEARN. - A 'Topic Guide' is posted on Learn which is a very condensed presentation of key items.
+It is not meant to replace lecture attendance and the notes taken during lectures. - Lecture notes ARE NOT posted, and are not available from the instructor.
 Class attendance and note taking are therefore of higher importance than usual.
+If you think you need to miss a class, be sure to arrange for a colleague to be willing to share notes with you.